A great online opportunity to check out The Bridge gap year program from wherever you are!

 Student advocacy: The student advocacy service helps students understand policy and procedures and can assist with making appeals, grievances and complaints.

 Student advocacy services are provided to students on a case-by-case basis as needs arise or are identified.
+The Community Care team operate according to the policies of the Australian College of Theology.

 Relationships are maintained with a broad range of external providers including lawyers, accountants, and consultants, who are engaged when additional advocacy support is required.